Moral Practices - Ethical Standards - Right and Wrong Behavior

 them an (usually precious) item without thinking twice.

-understanding the value of someone or something that has benefited you,
+of someone or something that has benefited you,

 and then showing your appreciation by being thankful for that person and